JunboShen/JunboShen.github.io/_pages/about.md

 Research Interests
 ======
-I am not so sure up to this point.
-Machine learning is something that interests me a lot.
-I have joined a bioinformatics research project that uses deep learning methods to analyze protein sequences.
+I have some experience in Machine learning.
+I have joined a bioinformatics research project at CUHK that uses deep learning methods to analyze protein sequences.
 Protein sequences are simply strings consist of different alphabets.
 It is a NLP problem.
 Endless nights have been spent reading and running codes.
 But I am not very motivated and only read papers if asked to.
-Guess a lot needs to be changed if I really want to do research in the future.
+This is something about me that I want to change in the future.

+I did an UG Summer Research Internship at year1.
+It's about smart & automated aquaponics system[🟣](files/Smart Garden.pptx)[🔷](files/Summary.docx).

 Personality
 ------